-In addition to Moscow, you will need to capture many other cities, and the vital rail network, for the great Bear to fall, and for us to maintain control of this vast country, through the winter months.
+But for the great Bear to fall, in addition to Moscow, we will need to capture many other cities, plus the vital rail network, all in order to maintain control of this vast country through the winter months.

-Success can only be guaranteed by speed.
-Advance your forces quickly and with purpose, Herr General, lest they become stuck in the mud or frozen corpses in the snow!
+Success can only be guaranteed by speed, Herr Generaloberst.
+Advance your forces quickly and with purpose, lest they become stuck in the mud or frozen corpses in the snow!